 Blue water sinkholes known as “cenotes” are all around.
 Your neighbors will tell you where to go for a cool discovery! https://www.ownmexico.org/the-magical-world-of-cenotes-in-and-around-merida/

 Several magical pink lagoons dot the peninsula.
 You’ve likely seen the pictures.
 One is only 15 minutes away.
-Also called Las Coloradas, which is Spanish for “blush red”, the color is created by algae, plankton, and brine shrimp.
-Wild flamingos eat them and this is what gives them their color!
+The pink color is created by algae, plankton, and brine shrimp.
+Wild flamingos eat them and this is what gives them their color.
 The water in these lagoons evaporates leaving behind precious pink salt.
 These areas are protected, and swimming is not allowed, but be sure you have your camera for some phenomenal pictures.

 See more about the area’s nature reserves here: https://www.ownmexico.org/incredible-nature-reserves-around-merida/